 The processed foods we eat in this country are killing Americans, literally, and killing me, but only figuratively.
 The issue has cost me a lot of sleep, literally.
 The manifesto below is a call to arms, figuratively.

-Definition of Processed foods: Foods that have been refined or broken down into various isolated substances and then reconstituted to make other “foods” using chemical, industrial, or demonic processes.
+Definition of Processed foods: Mass produced, homogenous, foods that have been refined or broken down into various isolated substances and then reconstituted to make other “foods” using chemical, industrial, or demonic processes.
 These foods are generally low in nutrients, shelf stable, cheap, unhealthy, and are the cash cow of the American food industry. -Dr. Jimmy Westbrook

 Did I just quote myself?
 Anywho, big food companies have been getting rich off of processed foods for decades.
 Like Kaiser Soze from “The Usual Suspects” these products are protected from up on high by the prince of darkness himself.